 103. Inorganic Chemistry in Living Systems.
-(3) Students will receive two units of credit for 103 after taking 104B.
-Three hours of lecture per week.
+(3) Three hours of lecture per week.
 Prerequisite: 4B or 1B.
 The basic principles of metal ions and coordination chemistry applied to the study of biological systems.
 (F)

 104A-104B.
 Advanced Inorganic Chemistry.
-(3;3) Students will receive two units of credit for 104B after taking 103.
-Three hours of lecture per week.
+(3;3) Three hours of lecture per week.
 Prerequisites: 104A: 1B, 4B, or 3A.
 104B: 104A or consent of instructor.
 The chemistry of metals and nonmetals including the application of physical chemical principles.
 104A (F); 104B (S)

 105. Instrumental Methods in Analytical Chemistry.
 (4) Two hours of lecture and two four-hour laboratories per week.
 Prerequisite: 4B; or 1B and 15; or 1B and a UC Berkeley GPA of 3.3 or higher.
 Principles, instrumentation, and analytical applications of atomic spectroscopies, mass spectrometry, separations, electrochemistry, and micro-characterization.
-Discussion of instrument design and capabilities as well as real-world problem solving with an emphasis on bioanalytical, environmental, and forensic applications.
+Discussion of instrument design and capabilities, as well as real-world problem solving with an emphasis on bioanalytical, environmental, and forensic applications.
 Hands-on laboratory work using modern instrumentation, emphasizing independent projects involving real-life samples and problem solving.
 (F, S)

 108. Inorganic Synthesis and Reactions.

 (4) Two hours of lecture and eight hours of laboratory per week.
-Prerequisites: 4B or 15; 104A with a grade of C- or higher; 104B (may be taken concurrently).
-The preparation of inorganic compounds using vacuum line, air- and moisture-exclusion, electrochemical, highpressure, and other synthetic techniques.
+Prerequisites: 4B or 15; 104B with a grade of C- or higher, or 103.
+The preparation of inorganic compounds using vacuum line, air- and moisture-exclusion, electrochemical, high-pressure, and other synthetic techniques.
 Kinetic and mechanistic studies of inorganic compounds.
 (F, S)